FuelLabs/sway/docs/src/blockchain-development/calling_contracts.md

 ## Differences from Ethereum

-While Fuel does share some similar conceptual call paradigms to Ethereum (i.e. gas forwarding and data).

-It differs in *two* key ways:
+While Fuel does share some similar conceptual call paradigms to Ethereum (i.e. gas forwarding and data), it differs in *two* key ways:

 1) [**Native Assets**](./native_assets.md): FuelVM calls can forward any native asset not just Ether.